marc726/AtOEditor/readme.md

 ## Across the Obelisk Deck Editor

 This is a very early stage deck editor for the game Across the Obelisk.
 Currently, it only shows the info for all 4 characters and only you deck can be modified.

+Tested on Across the Obelisk v1.5.0

 **.NET SDK:**
 The project targets .NET 8.0 (net8.0-windows)